panwarlsweet/VBFHbb2016/VBF_combine/README.md

 ```

 ### Preparing templates and datacards
+First of all the framework is set up using 'toolkit' scipt that you can find in toolkit/common.
+All functions that you dont know where they aer coming from can be found there.
 All templates are prepared using the following scripts.
 Bining, order of polynomials, category boundaries can be passed as an argument.
 If not specifically passed then default ones are used.
+__In all scripts that starts with 'mk' (make) you will see that there is a loop over Categories (SC.selections) and Tags(SingleB and DoubleB) S.tag__

 1. Create Transfer functions prefit
 ```